 The becoming of movie franchise always has a successful beginning with its first part; that’s how the series expands.
 Audience loves it so film-makers avail that enthusiasm and keep exploring new horizons with that concept and continue to make more addition to the franchise.
 Rohit Shetty’s Golmaal series has become that top movie franchise over the years which has constantly entertained and kept us laughing with its uniquely funny narratives.

 It all began in 2006 when the first installment of this series Golmaal: Fun Unlimited hit the theaters.
-Till now, there have been 3 films in the series and it is now one of the biggest franchises of Bollywood.
-The team of Rohit Shetty-Ajay Devgn-Arshad Warsi-Tusshar Kapoor has worked wonders and created a magic on screen which audience couldn’t get enough of.
+With the latest Golmaal Again in 2017, there have been 4 films in the series and it is one of the biggest franchises of Bollywood.
+The team of Rohit Shetty-Ajay Devgn-Arshad Warsi-Tusshar Kapoor-Shreyas Talpade-Kunal Kemmu has worked wonders and created a magic on screen which audience can’t get enough of.

-Now, the 4th part Golmaal Again is releasing this Diwali, with much anticipation and excitement.
-On that occasion, we rank the Golmaal movies of Rohit Shetty, from Best to Worst.
+On that occasion, we rank all the Golmaal movies of Rohit Shetty, from Best to Worst.

 The first part is always the best, isn’t it?
 Golmaal: Fun Unlimited was a genius in the making and it was absolutely a laughter ride.
 It was this film which planted the seed of quality entertainment which went on to become a comedy giant series, still amusing the Indian crowd.